na-na-hi/renget/archive/miniproxy.md

 Feel free to email me for anything(yes, that includes logs/bots).
 Doesn't need to be related to proxies and /aicg/.
 Always open to key/source donators. needtocoomoridie@proton.me
-If it takes me more than 3 days to reply to you feel free to send another email and yell at me.
+(source hints are greatly appreciated not a direct link just a few hints as that's a lot more fun) If it takes me more than 3 days to reply to you feel free to send another email and yell at me.
 <3
 # Stats